haskins-io/SwiftUiCalendarKit/README.md

 ### showTime
 When set shows a red line on a timeline to indicate the time

-### timelineShows24hrClock
-When set the timeline timescale uses the 24hr clock 1 - 24.
-Default is 12hr clock 1pm, 2pm, etc

-### timelineShowsMinutes
-When set the timeline time scale shows minutes, when you are using the 24hrs clock

 ### showWeekNumbers
 When set the shows the week number in the header